sfbrigade/data-covid19-sfbayarea/README.md

   --help                          Show this message and exit.
 ```

 - To scrape a specific county or counties, list the counties you want.
-For example, to scraper only Alameda and Solano counties:
+For example, to scrape only Alameda and Solano counties:

     ```console
     $ ./run_scraper_data.sh alameda solano